Skip to main content

 How to Handle Exposure to Bloodborne Pathogens

 Despite our best efforts at following safety precautions, accidental BBP exposures do happen.
-Statistics show that more than 50% of nurses will suffer a needle stick accident at least once in their careers, and other medical professionals are at risk of BBP exposure as well (4).
+Statistics show that more than 50% of nurses will suffer a needle stick accident at least once in their careers, and other medical professionals are at risk of BBP exposure as well.

 If you do get exposed, it’s vital to act quickly.
 If the exposure happens at work, follow your workplace’s established exposure control plan.
 OSHA requires employers to offer post-exposure evaluation and follow-up appointments to their at-risk employees at no cost.

 After an accidental contact or needle stick, immediately wash the area with soap and water.
 Flush mucous membranes with copious amounts of water.
-If the fluid comes in contact with your eyes, irrigate them with sterile water or saline.
+If the fluid encounters your eyes, irrigate them with sterile water or saline.

 After cleaning the area thoroughly, seek prompt medical attention.
 Make sure to document and report the incident according to your workplace’s policy.